-To go along with this new CWC episode recorded on April 26, 2013 (today) with Julie Pedroncelli, here is an encore presentation of this 6-year-old episode, also featuring Julie Pedroncelli and her husband Ed St. John.
-If Dan Berger can age wine, can we also dig a well-aged podcast episode?
-Listen and find out!
+To go along with today’s April 26, 2023 episode with Julie Pedroncelli, here is an encore presentation of a 6-year-old episode, also featuring Julie Pedroncelli and her husband Ed St. John.
+As Dan Berger ages wines in his cellar, we can also dig a well-aged podcast episode.

 From Pedroncelli Wines, Julie Pedroncelli and her husband Ed St. John, join Steve Jaxon and Dan Berger on California Wine Country.
 Also with us in studio are Sajive, owner of Bottle Barn, and Barry Herbst, their wine buyer.

-The first tasting is a Rosé that Dan Berger brought in.
+The first tasting is a Rosé that Dan Berger has brought.
 It comes from Mount Beautiful, North Canterbury, in New Zealand.
 Dan says this region will become very well known in the next few years.
 He says this wine is “soft and sweet” and everyone enjoyed it.

 Julie briefly tells the story of Pedronceli, which started with her grandparents, Giovanni and Giulia Pedroncelli, who bought a shuttered winery during Prohibition and made a living selling grapes at first.
 Then after Repeal, they returned to production.
 Her father Jim was the head of wine making.
 Now the second, third and fourth generation are all working in the business in different roles.
 For everything you’ll ever need to know about Pedroncelli Winery, visit their website http://www.pedroncelli.com/